cedaracademysociety/vancom-ubc-dssg/README.md

 2. GHG emission indexing

-   The idea is to project vehicle type and make recognition to Green House Gas emission.
+   The idea is to project vehicle type/make recognition to Green House Gas emission.
 A starting point can be car recognition mechanism from image/video files, e.g., [here on Github](https://github.com/foamliu/Car-Recognition)

     and a [Standford car dataset here](http://ai.stanford.edu/~jkrause/cars/car_dataset.html)